1,000 Approaches and 0% Success

 Focus on one approach at a time.
 One relationship at a time.
 Give that person all your undivided attention and treat them like a human being, because they are.

-(And approach a group/culture you want to be with.
-Then approach the people in it.)
+Approach a group/culture you want to be with.

 (And if it goes bad, don't go marching off to the next approach, then you're playing the numbers game again.
 You're treating people as objects instead of human beings.
 And don't celebrate failure either, don't go for no. Instead, step back and analyze the situation.
 Treat every single approach as a learning experience.
 Then tweak your next approach until you get that sweet spot of human interaction.)